How did Peacemaker Coffee Company start?

 What is Peacemaker Coffee Company (PCC)?

 Peacemaker Coffee Company (PCC) is a company in the, USA.
 We are a small batch roast company.
 Our highly skilled roster has been roasting and sourcing coffee beans for 5 years.
-Coffee beans are sourced from countries around the world (direct trade and fair trade) and brought to our roasting facility.
+Coffee beans are sourced from countries around the world (direct trade & fair trade) and brought to our roasting facility.
 When you order our coffee, its roasted within 48 hours and shipped to you in a valved and sealed bag.
 This is the freshest coffee available and shipped directly to you.

 Returns and refunds?